codepath/android_guides/Extended-ActionBar-Guide.md

 </manifest>
 ```

 Now your properties and styles will take affect within the ActionBar.
+See the [actionbar styling demo code](https://github.com/codepath/android-actionbar-style-demo) for a working example.
 If you want to style the tabs for the ActionBar, see our [[Tabs Styling Cliffnotes|ActionBar-Tabs-with-Fragments#styling-tabs]].
 Check out this [styling the ActionBar](http://developer.android.com/guide/topics/ui/actionbar.html#Style) section for more details.
-For an easier way to skin the ActionBar, check out the [ActionBar Style Generator](http://jgilfelt.github.com/android-actionbarstylegenerator) tool for easy style tweaking.
+For an easier way to skin the ActionBar, check out the [ActionBar Style Generator](http://jgilfelt.github.com/android-actionbarstylegenerator) tool for easy styling.

 ### Adding ActionView Items